isabella232/katacoda-scenarios/managing-docker/step04-nginx.md

 `docker inspect nginx | grep -A7 Labels`{{execute HOST1}}

-### Generate some traffic through NGINX
+### Put some entries in the Guestbook
-At the top of the terminal you will see an NGINX tab.
+At the top of the terminal you will see an **Guestbook** tab.
 Click on that and you will see the Guestbook application.
 Type in a message and click Submit.
 Send in several messages, and also change the URL by adding `/foo` to generate some 404 errors.
 Now return to the Katacoda tab and continue.